PoisotLab/ms_network_prediction/manuscript.md

 taken as an indication that careful model building and selection is of the utmost importance when dealing with a problem as complex as the prediction of species interactions.

+# A case study: deep learning of spatially sparse host-parasite interactions

+The premise of this manuscript is that we can predict interactions between species.
+In this section we provide a proof-of-concept, where we use data from @Hadfield2014TalTwo describing 51 host-parasite networks sampled across space.
+In this data, as in most spatially distributed ecological networks, not all species co-occur across sites.
+As a direct consequence, there are pairs of species that may or may not be able to interact for which we have no data;
+there, are, further, pairs of species that may interact, but have only been documented in a single location where the interaction was not detected.
+In short, there are ecological reasons to believe that a number of negative associations in the metaweb [*sensu* @Dunne2006NetStr] are false negatives.

+Without any species-level information, we resort to using both co-occurrence and known interactions to predict novel interactions.
+To do this we (i) extract features for each species based on co-occurrence, (ii) use these features to train a neural network to predict interactions, and (iii) apply this classifier to the original features to predict possibly missing interactions across the entire species pool.
+The outputs of the analysis are presented in @fig:example, and the code to reproduce it is available at `https://osf.io/6jp4b/`; the entire example was carried out in *Julia 1.6.2* [@Bezanson2017JulFre], using the *Flux* machine learning framework [@Innes2018FluEle].

+We first aggregate all species into a co-occurrence matrix $A$ which represents whether a given pair of species $(i,j)$ was observed coexisting across any location.
+We then transform this co-occurrence matrix $A$ via probabilistic PCA [@Tipping1999ProPri] and use the first 15 values from this PCA as the features vector for each species $i$.
+For each pair of (host, parasite) species $(i,j)$, we then feed the features vectors $(v_i, v_j)$ into a neural network.
+The neural network uses four feed-forward layers (the first $\text{RELU}$, the rest $\sigma$) with appropriate dropout rates ($0.8$ for the first layer, $0.6$ for the subsequent ones).
+This produces an output layer with a single node, which is the probability-score for interaction between species $i$ and $j$.

+We then train this neural network by dividing the original dataset into testing and training sets (split 80-20 for training and testing respectively).
+During the training of this neural network (using the ADAM optimiser), the $5\times 10^4$ batches of 64 items used for training were constrained to have at least 25% of positive interactions, as @Poisot2021ImpMam show slightly inflating the dataset with positive interactions enables us to counterbalance sampling biases.
+Furthermore, setting a minimum threshold of response balance is an established approach for datasets with strong biases [@Lemaitre2017ImbPyt].
+Validating this model on the test data shows our model provides highly effective prediction of interactions between pairs of species not present in the training data (@fig:example).
+The behaviour of the model was, in addition, checked by measuring the training and testing loss (using mean squared error) and stopping well before they diverged.

+![Proof-of-Concept: An empirical metaweb [from @Hadfield2014TalTwo], i.e. a list of known possible interactions within a species pool, is converted into latent features using probabilistic PCA, then used to train a deep neural network to predict species interactions.
+The imputed networks are represented as their t-distributed stochastic neighbour embedding (tSNE) embedding, and the colours of nodes are the cluster to which they are assigned based on a $k$-means clustering of the tSNE output.
+Empirical interactions are shown in purple, and imputed interactions in grey.
+Panels A and B represent, respectively, the ROC curve and the precision-recall curve, with the best classifier (according to Youden's J) represented by a black dot.
+The expected performance of a neutral "random-guessing" classifier is shown with a dashed line.](figures/figure1.png){#fig:example}

+This case study shows that a simple neural network can be very effective in predicting species interactions even without additional species-level data.
+Applying this model to the entire dataset (including species pairs never observed to co-occur) identified 1546 new possible interactions -- 746 (48%) of which were between pairs of species for which no co-occurrence was observed in the original dataset.
+This model reaches similar levels of predictive efficacy as previous studies that use far more species-level data and mechanistic assumptions [@Gravel2013InfFoo], which serves to highlight the potential for including external sources of data for *improving* our prediction of interaction networks even further.
+For example, @Krasnov2016TraPhy collected traits data for this system that could be added to the model, in addition or in substitution to latent variables derived from observed interactions.

 # Conclusion: why should we predict species interaction networks?